Wilson v. State: Background

+Genarlow Wilson was a high school football player.
+A moderate star, Wilson had held Calvin Johnson to just 4 catches in 2 games.

 During a private New Year's Eve party that Wilson attended in a Days Inn motel room in the small town of Douglasville, Georgia, in 2003, when he was 17 years old, multiple sex acts took place.
 Wilson engaged in oral sex with a 15-year-old girl, and the girl later stated consistently that the act was consensual; the girl was recorded having oral sex with several boys in succession, including Wilson.
 At the time, Wilson was an honor student, star athlete, and homecoming king.

 Additionally, Wilson engaged in sex with a 17-year-old girl, who woke up the next morning naked and disoriented and claimed to have been raped, which triggered an investigation.
 Police found condoms and evidence of drinking, as well as a video camera with footage of Wilson engaging in the sex acts, in the motel room used for the party.
 In the video, the 17-year-old girl appeared sleepy or intoxicated during the sex act, but did not ask Wilson to stop.